 Molekule’s PECO technology uses low-energy ultraviolet (UV-A) light to initiate the oxidation reaction that destroys pollutants on the surface of the PECO-Filter.
 The ultraviolet light is absorbed by the filter, and visible blue light is emitted.
-This is the blue light you see when Molekule is running.
+This is the blue light you see when Molekule air purifiers are running.

-Molekule’s Dark Mode option turns off the ultraviolet lights temporarily.
+For Molekule Air, we offer a Dark Mode option to turn off the ultraviolet lights temporarily.
 We developed Dark Mode for people who are sensitive to light while sleeping.
 We recommend using this mode only as necessary.
 To learn more about Dark Mode, see our article What is Dark Mode?